Image from Flickr by http://www.samcatchesides.com

 Going Further

-#19: Get testimonials.
-If you’re a freelance writer, or if you’ve written a non-fiction book or product, ask your clients/buyers to for testimonials — this is a huge help in encouraging new business.
+If you’re a freelance writer, or if you’re a blogger who’s created a written product that people can buy from your website, ask your clients/buyers for testimonials.
+This is a huge help in encouraging new business.

-#20: Set yourself a challenge.
-Maybe you want to get published in a national newspaper, or see your writing on a huge website, or win a competition.
+Maybe you want to get published in a national newspaper, or see your writing on a website that you admire, or win a specific competition.
+Set yourself a goal, figure out the next few steps, and start working towards it.

 How do you exactly go about doing #17: pitching your idea to a publisher?
 Seems like an idea from someone unpublished would get lost in the shuffle.
 Any advice?
 Thanks!